1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. Lifestyle and Diet Modifications

-• Eat smaller, low-fat meals to ease bile flow
+• Eat small, low-fat meals to support healthy bile flow.

-• Avoid alcohol and caffeine to reduce duct irritation
+• Avoid alcohol and caffeine to reduce bile duct irritation.

 2. Medications